 • The direction to take annual leave is reasonable.

-Note that some awards have slightly different requirements, for example the Meat Industry Award 2020 requires employers to prove 3 months’ written notice of a shutdown, rather than the usual 28 days.
+Note that some awards have slightly different requirements, for example the Meat Industry Award 2020 requires employers to provide 3 months’ written notice of a shutdown, rather than the usual 28 days.
 It is important to always check the relevant award.

 A Notice of annual shutdown letter is available to assist members when providing notice of a shutdown.